 The interaction of the model components in a full GCM makes it difficult or even impossible to decide which phenomena are caused by which model component.
 Each attempt to gather information on a specific model component - so for example information on the dynamical core of a model - is influenced by the impact of the physical parameterizations.
 This difficulty is alleviated when testing the dynamical core in isolation.
 This can ve viewed as a 'unit test before coupling the dynamics to the physics parametrization suite.
 Dry dynamical core tests give valuable information about the characteristics of the numerical discretizations, such as the diffusive behavior, and are especially useful as a begugging tool during the model development phases.
 In addition, dynamical cores can be intercompared which provides information about the uncertainties in the numerical solutions.

 Two groups of dynamical core tests need to be distinguished.
 First, dynamical cores can be tested with short deterministic test cases which typically cover a simulation period of about 10-30 days.
 Second, dynamical cores can be tested in a climate mode that assesses the statistics of the model simulations.
 These runs span a multi-year time period and are typically run with simple prescribed forcings (Rayleigh friction and Newtonian temperature relaxation) that replace the complex physics suite.
 Two such dry 'climate' forcings have been suggested in the literature.
 They are known as the Held-Suarez test and the Boer-Denis test which are briefly described below.
-We recently extended these dry test paradigms and proposed a moist variant of the Held-Suarez test in Thatcher and Jablonowski (2016).
+We extended these dry test paradigms and developed a moist variant of the Held-Suarez test in Thatcher and Jablonowski (2016).